 An ISO file (also known as an ISO image) is an archive file that contains an identical copy (or image) of data found on an optical disc, like a CD or DVD.
 It is regularly used for backing up optical discs or distributing large file sets intended to burn to an optical disc.

 On Windows Vista and XP, we use third-party software to mount an ISO image to a virtual drive.
 However, Microsoft has added an inbuilt feature on Windows 7 to mount an ISO image in virtual CD ROM, and it continues to Windows 10.
-That means, without any third-party tool, you can mount an ISO image on a virtual drive in Windows 10, 8, and 7.
+That means, without any third-party tool, you can mount an ISO image on a virtual drive in Windows 11, 10, 8, and 7.
 If you are still hunting for the best emulator can download WinCDEmu and use it.
-It is compatible up to Windows 10 and hardly 1.50MB in its size.
+It is compatible with Windows 11 and is hardly 1.50MB in its size.

 Folder2iso for Windows